f1ori/linux-pinetab2-fedora/Documentation/admin-guide/reporting-issues.rst

   If one of the DRM drivers misbehaves, you want to state the versions of libdrm and Mesa; also specify your Wayland compositor or the X-Server and its driver.
-If you have a filesystem issue, mention the version of corresponding filesystem utilities (e2fsprogs, btrfs-progs, xfsprogs, ...).
+If you have a filesystem issue, mention the version of corresponding file system utilities (e2fsprogs, btrfs-progs, xfsprogs, ...).

 * Gather additional information from the kernel that might be of interest.
 The output from ``lspci -nn`` will for example help others to identify what